I know my rights! – But only 1 in 6 of workers have ever read their contracts

 Only one worker in 1 in 6 has ever read their contract and understand its contents, it’s emerged.

-This is the shock finding of a Yorkshire-based national employment law consultancy which says that this ignorance has led to disciplinary action and dismissal in hundreds of cases.
+This is the shock finding of a health and safety software company which says that this ignorance has led to disciplinary action and dismissal in hundreds of cases.

 While workers are protected by a raft of employment laws, the Protecting.co.uk company says that claiming ignorance of the contents of your work contract is no defence when it comes to a dispute with your boss.